LicenseRocks/rockskit/README.md

 RocksKit is license.rocks GmbH design system components for React.js.

-As there are multiple projects in the company which all of them are sharing the same design, we decided to have a component library to be used across all of those projects to keep consistency along them.
+As there are multiple projects in the company, which all of them are sharing the same design, we decided to have a component library to be used across all of those projects to keep consistency along them.

 ## Main libraries/technologies used in Rockskit: 🦾

 Below you can find main libraries/technologies which we have used in Rockskit.
-All other libraries are used based on design needs.
-Moreover, there are examples (stories) for almost all components's usage in Storybook, and if not, you can find usage in one of the projects they are used in like CreatorsHub or MetaProof.
+All other libraries are used by basing on design needs.
+Moreover, there are examples (stories) for almost all components's usage in Storybook, and if not, you can find usage in one of the projects, in which they are used (CreatorsHub or MetaProof).

 <p align="center">
       <a href="https://github.com/storybookjs">